eDyablo/study-docker-way/course introduction/homework/README.md

 ```

 To create branch use checkout command and name the branch according to your first and last names.
+> [:warning:] Please don't forget to put your names instead of placeholders.

 ```sh
 git checkout -b student/firstname-lastname
 ```

 Once you've created the branch you have to push it into remote repository.
+> [:warning:] Use the same branch name you have used in the command above.

 ```sh
 git push --set-upstream origin student/firstname-lastname
 ```